-The Non-Financial Statement of Social & Environmental Performances is prepared to present our management's analytical opinions on the key non-financial performances of the company in the areas of human rights, labor, environment and anti-corruption among others.
+This Non-Financial Management Discussion & Analysis is prepared to present our management's analytical opinions on the key non-financial performances of the company in the areas of human rights, labor, environment and anti-corruption among others.
 SK Telecom is participating in the UN Global Compact (UNGC), a voluntary policy initiative implemented by UN organizations and businesses for the purpose of improving the internal environment and social ethical practices, and is also participating in GC LEAD, a group for leading UNGC companies, which was made to develop and spread excellent cases that correspond with the UNGC Blueprint for Corporate Sustainability Leadership.
 As a member of the UN Global Compact, we submit a Communication on Progress (COP), highlighting our business performance in line with the Ten Principles every year, and the social and environmental performance tables included in the Non-Financial Statement of Social & Environmental Performances meets GC Advanced Level of COP requirements.
-In addition, this statement complies with international reporting principles as follows:
+In addition, this Non-Financial MD&A complies with international reporting principles as follows: